Skip to main content

 Screenshot of Master bonus wheel

-Most advanced video slots have bonus games which enable players to boost their profits.
-The bonus games usually load in a separate screen than that of the base game and offer guaranteed cash prizes.
-In many cases, players are required to pick one or more hidden items such as treasure chests or gift boxes, with each item containing a given monetary prize.
-However, such bonus features are game-specific and may vary wildly from one slot to another.
+Most advanced video slots have bonus games that enable players to boost their profits.
+Bonus games usually load on a separate screen from the base game and offer guaranteed cash prizes.
+In many cases, players must pick one or more hidden items, such as treasure chests or gift boxes, with each item containing a monetary prize.
+However, such bonus features are game-specific and can vary widely from one slot to another.

 9. Bonus Symbol

-These are special symbols in certain video slots which typically activate the aforementioned bonus games.
-Players are required to land a given number of bonus symbols on the reels in order to unlock the bonus mini game.
-On occasions, the bonus symbols may also trigger a round of free spins, depending on your preferred slot title.
+These are special symbols in certain video slots that typically activate the aforementioned bonus games.
+Players must land a specific number of bonus symbols on the reels to unlock the bonus mini-game.
+On occasion, bonus symbols may also trigger a round of free spins, depending on the particular slot title.

 10. Carousel

-This is a bank of slot machines in an oval or round formation.
+A carousel is a bank of slot machines arranged in an oval or circular formation.

 11. Change Person